raumfeld/objective-c-style-guide/CodeStructure.md

 As of now, we have not integrated a *DIC* into the app.
 We are planning to integrate the [Typhoon DIC](https://github.com/appsquickly/Typhoon).

-In order to get the implementation for the `RFZoneController` protocol we have call the static `instance`method on `RFZoneControllerImpl`:
+In order to get the implementation for the `RFZoneController` protocol we have to call the static `instance`method on `RFZoneControllerImpl`:

 ```objc
 @implementation AModelLayerClass